-Step 2.
-Setting up Chromecast with a VPN when a router is ready
+Setting up Chromecast with a VPN when the router is ready

 - Connect the device you use to control Chromecast to the Wi-Fi network that’s now VPN-protected.
 It’s your phone or tablet with the Google Home app on it.

 - Set up your Chromecast if you haven’t done so.
 You can follow the official Google guidelines.

 - At the “Connect Chromecast to your Wi-Fi” step, select the VPN network.

-- If you already have Chromecast setup, connect it to the VPN-protected Wi-Fi network.
+- If you already have a Chromecast set up, connect it to the VPN-protected Wi-Fi network.

 - Stream to your heart’s content.